 Yes, Dana Point is definitely a laid-back beach and harbor town.
 But dining here is not just charming local surf shacks.
 There are fine dining establishments too, and everything in between.
 Bottom line, there are a whole lot of venue options available.

-Choosing where to dine will depend mostly on your favorite types of cuisine along and whether you prefer a more organic farm-to-table eatery or desired dining views.
+Choosing where to dine will depend mostly on your favorite types of cuisine and whether you prefer a more organic farm-to-table eatery or desired dining views.
 Restaurants here feature fresh seafood along with a never-ending list of internationally-inspired dishes.

 Visitors can dine on the harbor, in town, or even on cliffside perches with dramatic views overlooking the picturesque harbor.